Ranked in these QuestionsQuestion Ranking

 The 1440 x 900 screen is behind the expected 1080p screens of most modern ultrabooks.

 Con TN LCD Panel

-Being a cheaper variant of MacBooks, it uses TN lcd panel instead of IPS.
-That means it has worse color accuracy and significantly narrower view angels.
+Being a cheaper variant of MacBooks, it uses TN LCD panel instead of IPS.
+That means it has worse color accuracy and significantly narrower view angles.
 The panel only musters 60% of the colours in the sRGB gamut, and falls particularly short in the blue regions.
 As a result, the MacBook Air's struggles to reproduce a huge swathe of blue shades

 For a laptop with relatively low specs, the price is quite high.